mikolajroszak/qsp-protocol-node/README.md

   - `audit.py`
     - main loop is in the run() method
     - logic for audit computation
-    - report is JSON and posted to the private blockchain
+    - report is JSON and posted to Ethereum
   - `analyzer.py`
     - abstracts an analyzer tool
     - needs to accept parameters in a better way
-  - security constraints
-    - network audit service might have a threat of price forgery (it is possible for a contract to be audited twice?)
-    - need to control the state of this service
-      - uptime monitoring
-      - metrics

 ## Contribute